Field Experience

 The ENSU Field Experience is designed to give you the opportunity for direct, meaningful work and activity in a variety of contexts that make up the field of environmental sustainability.
 Through the Field Experience, you have the opportunity to gain knowledge, skills and abilities that will amplify classroom and theoretical learning, develop practical and useful skill sets, and provide perspective on questions of vocation and career.

 Field experiences typically take the form of either an internship experience or a research experience over the summer.
-A public “Presentation of Learning” (POL) is a required part of the field experience.
+A public “Presentation of Learning” (POL) is a required part of both experiences.
 This typically takes the form of a presentation and/or participation in a poster session.
 The specific structure of the POL should be worked out in advance with your major adviser.

 We strongly encourage you to meet both with your major adviser and your designated career coach in the Center for Global and Career Education as early as possible to consider various internship and research possibilities.